jltovar/sage_decoy-free/README.md

 ---

-## Recommended full example configuration
+## Advanced direct-search configuration surface

-The following block is a cleaned, code-consistent broad configuration for ultra-low-input validation runs.
-It uses only fields accepted by the current `FdrOptions` structure.
-It also shows a conservative ensemble choice in which the two SMIX experts are enabled for diagnostics but assigned zero ensemble weight, because these mixture paths can be conservative or unstable on sparse datasets.
-This is a **recommendation**, not the code default: if the `ensemble_weight_*` keys are omitted, the current defaults are `1.0`.
+The following block illustrates the broad direct-search configuration surface.
+It is not a workflow manifest, a recommended production configuration, or a validated parameter set for a new dataset.
+In particular, direct Ensemble mode does not run the workflow's automatic expert-quality gates.
+Use [`workflow.example.json`](workflow.example.json) for dataset-local optimization and release evaluation.

+The example disables experts currently excluded by the documented first-release policy.
+Even the remaining experts require dataset-local runtime gates before an Ensemble result is evaluable.

 ```json
 {